svq02/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-We first load the data and convert it to a plyr data table.
+I first load the data and convert it to a plyr data table.
 The data is downloaded (and unzipped) from the URL:
 [Activity Monitoring Dataset]
 (https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip).